 - Desire to lean forward to improve breathing

-Limiting the number of irritants in the air you breathe may help make breathing easier.
+Environmental ManagementLimit the number of irritants in the air you breathe.
+It may help make breathing easier.
 Avoid smoke, dust, smog, extreme heat or cold, and high altitudes.

 - Opening the airways